Accessibility and Display Options

 The Comprehensive Master Plans must:

-Where a proposed development may have possible impacts on wildlife and biodiversity, information should be provided on existing biodiversity interests and possible impacts on them to allow full consideration of them.
+The assessment must provide information of all potential impacts on existing biodiversity interests to allow full consideration of them.
 Where proposals are being made for mitigation and/or compensation measures information to support those proposals will be needed.
 Where appropriate, accompanying plans should indicate any significant wildlife habitats or features and the location of habitats of any species protected under the Wildlife and Countryside Act 1981, the Conservation of Habitats and Species Regulations 2010 or the Protection of Badgers Act 1992.
 Applications for development in the countryside that will affect areas designated for their biodiversity interests are likely to need to include assessments of impacts and proposals for long term maintenance and management.
 This information might form part of an environmental statement, where one is necessary.
 Certain proposals which include work such as the demolition of older buildings or roof spaces, removal of trees, scrub, hedgerows or alterations to water courses may affect protected species and will need to provide information on them, any potential impacts for them and any mitigation proposals for such impacts.
-Government planning policies for biodiversity are set out in National Planning Policy Framework .
+Government planning policies for biodiversity are set out in National Planning Policy Framework.
 The Council has developed a biodiversity checklist to give detailed validation requirements for biodiversity and geological conservation.

-Ecological assessments should be carried out by qualified ecologists meeting CIEEM's Competencies for Species Survey .
+Ecological assessments should be carried out by qualified ecologists meeting CIEEM's Competencies for Species Survey External Hyperlink - Opens in new tab.

 The Energy Strategy must demonstrate how the development will: